RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Material Facts:
       - The Crown alleged that Carmela Thiessl contracted Glasby to kill her husband in exchange for a substantial sum of money.
       - Mrs. Suzette Glasby, the appellant's wife, was involved in luring the victim to his death and driving Glasby from the scene of the crime.
-      - Evidence against Glasby included testimony from Mrs. Glasby, recorded conversations implying Glasby’s involvement, and circumstantial evidence linking him to the crime.
+      - Evidence against Glasby included testimony from Mrs. Glasby, recorded conversations implying Glasby's involvement, and circumstantial evidence linking him to the crime.
     - Issue Raised:
       - Whether the trial judge erred in compelling Mrs. Glasby to testify and allowing her cross-examination under s 38 of the Evidence Act 1995.
       - Whether the trial judge adequately instructed the jury on the use of hearsay evidence provided by Mrs. Glasby.